The Imposter Syndrome Intensive for Therapists in Private Practice

 Hey therapist, I’m Allyson.
 I’m a licensed therapist obsessed with Accelerated Resolution Therapy.

 I also run a marketing consultancy for therapists in private practice, so I’ve spent years watching smart, skilled therapists hold themselves back — undercharging, avoiding visibility, sitting on ideas they’re clearly ready for — because something underneath keeps telling them they’re not competent enough.
-ART gives me an opportunity to treat that directly, not just coach around it.

 Frequently asked questions